 — Fiber that helps your digestive system work regularly by helping you feel full faster.

-— Healthy fats, such as monosaturated fats and omega 3 fatty acids.
+— Healthy fats, such as monounsaturated fats and omega 3 fatty acids.
 They can aid in heart health,as well as brain and nervous system function.
-One way monosaturated fats help your heart is by lowering your “bad,” or LDL, cholesterol.
+One way monounsaturated fats help your heart is by lowering your “bad,” or LDL, cholesterol.
 Omega 3 fatty acids can lower triglycerides, which are a type of fat in the blood.

 — Protein to give you energy and help you feel fuller.
 That’s because eating it releases hormones like glucagon-like peptide 1 that help you feel like you’ve had enough to eat.